ninichang/cartogram-web/doc/setup-osx.md

     $ cp envsettings.sh.dist envsettings.sh
     $ open -a textedit envsettings.sh

+In the third line, replace `/home/jansky/cartogram/cartogram_generator/cartogram` in `CARTOGRAM_EXE` with the path to the folder containing the cartogram generator, followed by `/cartogram_generator/cartogram`.
+For example, if the root of the cartogram generator repository is

+    /home/jansky/cartogram

+Then `CARTOGRAM_EXE` should be set to

+    /home/jansky/cartogram/cartogram_generator/cartogram

-In the third line, replace `/home/jansky/cartogram` in `CARTOGRAM_DATA_DIR` with the path to the folder containing the cartogram generator.
+In the fourth line, replace `/home/jansky/cartogram` in `CARTOGRAM_DATA_DIR` with the path to the folder containing the cartogram generator.
 Do not include a trailing slash.

-In the ninth line, in `CARTOGRAM_DATABASE_URI`, replace `username` with `gocart`, `password` with the database password you created, and `database` with `gocart`.
+In the tenth line, in `CARTOGRAM_DATABASE_URI`, replace `username` with `gocart`, `password` with the database password you created, and `database` with `gocart`.
 Save the file and quit TextEdit.

 Finally, you need to initialize the database:

     $ source ./setupenv.sh
     (venv) $ python3
+    Python 3...
+    ...
+    Type "help", "copyright", "credits" or "license" for more information.
     >>> import web
     >>> web.db.create_all()
     >>> exit()